tonik/child-theme/README.md

 # Child Theme for Tonik WordPress Starter Theme

+> The `develop` branch tracks starter development and it's not a stable code.
+If you want a stable version, use the [`master`](//github.com/tonik/child-theme/tree/master) branch or one of the latest [releases](//github.com/tonik/child-theme/releases).

 ### Child theme boilerplate for Tonik Starter Theme based themes.
 Makes easy to customize and overwrite parent theme components and provides the same set of tools for child theme development.

 ### Requirements